macardosa/updb/README.md

 $ upd remove remote_backup
 ```

 As removing files can be a dangerous option, **upd** will ask user confirmation to execute this operation.
-This test can be skip it by passing --force option after *clean*, although it's not recommended to prevent unconciously data lost.